 - Interplanetary Medium: 0.0000001% ?

 Consider the movement of the earth’s surface with respect to the planet’s center.
-The earth rotates once every 23 hours, 56 minutes and 4.09053 seconds, called the sidereal period, and its circumference is roughly 40,075 kilometers.
-Thus, the surface of the earth at the equator moves at a speed of 460 meters per second (1,656 kilometer per hour.
+The earth rotates once every 23 hours, 56 minutes and 4.09053 seconds, called the orbital period and its circumference is roughly 40,075 kilometers.
+Thus, the surface of the earth at the equator moves at a speed of 460 meters per second (1,656 kilometer per hour).

-The earth is moving about our sun in a very nearly circular orbit.
+The earth is moving around our sun in a very nearly circular orbit.
 It covers this route at a speed of nearly 30 kilometers per second (110,000 kilometers per hour).
-In addition, our solar system – Earth and all that – whirls around the center of our galaxy at some 220 kilometers per second (792,000 kilometers per hour).
-Let’s conclude:
+In addition, our solar system – Sun, Earth and all that – moves through space at 20 kilometers per second (72,000 kilometers per hour) and whirls around the center of our galaxy at some 220 kilometers per second (792,000 kilometers per hour).